enkomio/Taipan/README.md

 | Platform | Status         |
 | -------- | -------------- |
 | Windows  | [![Build status](https://ci.appveyor.com/api/projects/status/32r7s2skrgm9ubva/branch/master?svg=true)](https://ci.appveyor.com/project/enkomio/taipan/branch/master) |

+If you want to try the dev version of Taipan without to wait to an official release, you can download the build version.
+This version is build every time that a commit is done and the build process is not broken.
+You can download it from the [Artifacts Directory](https://ci.appveyor.com/project/enkomio/taipan/build/artifacts).

 ## Using Taipan
 _Taipan_ can run on both Windows (natively) and Linux (with mono).
 To run it in Linux you have to install mono in version >= 4.8.0.
 You can track the implementation of the new features in the related <a href="https://github.com/taipan-scanner/Taipan/projects/1">Kanban board</a>.